akskettu-hub/FullStackOpen/part00/exercise0.5.md

 Exercise 0.5

-Loading the SPA of the website does not look in any way different from the other version.
-The JavaScript file returned from the server is different.
+Loading the SPA version of the website does not look in any way different from the other version.
+Only the JavaScript file returned from the server is different.

 ```mermaid
 sequenceDiagram